mobxjs/mobx/notes-docs.md

 -   [ ] mweststrate: Only sponsors are needed.
 For backers / sponsors and sponsoring in general I think we should add an entry in the top menu bar
 -   [ ] What to do about the egghead lessons?
 They use the decorator syntax and may not enforce actions by default. -> consolidate into a single page and explain the decorator story and action on it.
 -   [ ] Consider breaking up computed.md into a basic and "advanced" document.
+-   [ ] API overview duplicates a lot of the material already discussed elsewhere.
+Break it into pieces.
+Introduce a separate API page which has a one line description and a link to the details?

+## Structure thoughts

+I've made a start of introducing a new structure.
+Right now the directories are rather flat and filenames don't always reflect the titles.
+This encourages people to add and modify documentation without regard to structure, which makes it easy to reference things that haven't been introduced yet.
+I think it would help to adjust the directory structure to reflect the content.

+The goal of this structure is: good flow that introduces the most important bits first to a typical React developer.
+In each directory, have the most important bits come earlier, the less important or advanced bits later.

+Here is a proposed structure:

+-   Basics

+    -   Introduction

+    -   Installation

+    -   The gist of MobX (or quickstart?)

+    -   Concepts & Principles

+    -   FAQ

+-   MobX and React

+    -   React integration

+    -   Optimizing React components

+    -   React class components

+-   Making things observable

+    -   makeObservable / makeAutoObservable

+    -   observable

+    -   objects

+    -   arrays

+    -   maps

+-   Updating observables

+    -   action

+    -   Asynchronous actions

+-   Computed values

+    -   computed

+    -   Computed options

+-   Organizing your application

+    -   Best practices

+    -   Defining data stores (mention mobx-state-tree, mobx-keystone)

+-   Reacting to observables

+    -   Understanding what MobX reacts to

+    -   autorun

+    -   when

+    -   reaction

+-   Debugging MobX

+    -   toJS

+    -   Common Pitfalls

+    -   Using trace for debugging

+    -   Spy

+-   Advanced topics

+    -   Decorators in MobX

+    -   Limitations without Proxy Support

+    -   Boxed values

+    -   Object API

+Mine the API docs page to deduplicate content and move it into the rest of the docs.

+API docs page (with one-liners and links) linked somewhere in the page layout.

 ## Fragments